TluwaniMS/ES6-Essentials/README.md

 -> Variables defined with `const` can not be reassigned.
 ## 4. Javascript Higher Order Array Functions

+`NB!` What are `Higher Order Functions`:

+`Higher Order Functions` are functions that take in other functions as arguments or return functions.

+`Javascript Higher Order Array Functions` call a `Callback Function` for each element in the array provided and return an array of values;
+excluding `reduce()`.
 ## 5. Javascript Arrow Functions
 ## 6. Javascript Sets
 ## 7. Javascript Default Function Parameters